Filmmaker

 Short Film Maker:

-Though it's not always the case, Short Movie Makers often have fewer teams and smaller budgets than features.
+Though it is not always the case, Short Filmmakers often have fewer teams and smaller budgets than features.
 Depending on the narrative and available resources, producing a sophisticated and well-funded Short Film can cost as much as producing a low-budget feature film.

 Feature Film Maker: